-AgroScout is developing an autonomous system that allows for quick and efficient detection and monitoring of specific diseases in an entire field.
+AgroScout is developing an autonomous system that allows for quick and efficient monitoring and early detection of specific diseases in an entire field.

 The AgroScout system combines data from multiple sensors (covering an entire field); external data from weather, satellite, local sensors; machine learning; and deep learning to accurately and autonomously detect, identify, and monitor diseases in the field.